PmnAngelov/BI-App-PowerBI/README.md

 <img align="center" src="https://github.com/PmnAngelov/BI-App-PowerBI/blob/main/Images/Overview.png" />
 </p>

-The use of the application is supposed to lead to better business decisions based on data and statistics, easier viewing and understanding of the data collected by the organization and an overall improved methodology of work related to management and decision-making.

 The data is imported into PowerBI from an SQL Server database - "WideWorldImporters".
 In order to optimize the data experience, I created a new schema and five data views, since not only are views good for defining a table without using extra storage, but they also accelerate data analysis and can provide the data extra security.

 ```